andersonzero0/websocket-multiclusters-redis/README.md

 # WebSocket MultiClusters with Redis

-This repository hosts a robust WebSocket Gateway built with NestJS.
+This repository hosts a WebSocket Gateway built with NestJS.
 Leveraging the power of WebSockets for real-time, bi-directional communication, this project ensures seamless connectivity across multiple instances of the gateway, functioning as a unified server.

 ## Getting Started